szelongq/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+**Please read this information panel for more information on commands before proceeding.**

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>